Wondering how to save money every day?

 If “No Name Brand” cheese tastes similar to Kraft cheese, but it’s cheaper, why wouldn’t you purchase it?
 Unless Kraft is rewarding you with loyalty program points that more than make up for the price difference, there’s no point in being loyal to Kraft.

-Here’s a recap of 18 things I stopped buying to save money:
+Here’s a recap of 18 things I stopped buying to save money every day:

 - Razors and shaving gel